 Not only from the spiritual point of view, forgiveness has been regarded the basis of all types of penance and meditation, but in the material world also from the scientific and psychological viewpoint forgiveness has been called bestowal of bodily vitality.
 It is a panacea for all diseases and instrumental to mental development.
 Forgiveness helps not only in pacifying anger and making us religious minded by removing all sins, but is also capable in keeping us hale and hearty

-Scientists have also proved that a poisonous chemical fluid known as ‘Adrenaline’ automatically begins to be extracted from an angry man’s bile duct, which effects his whole nervous system together with the veins and arteries.
-As a result of the extraction of this poisonous fluid, fatal and incurable diseases like muscular weakness, weaker memory, loss of appetite, generation of acidity and rise in blood pressure take birth in human body.
+Scientists have also proved that a poisonous chemical fluid known as ‘Adrenaline’ automatically begins to be extracted from an angry man’s bile duct, which affects his whole nervous system together with the veins and arteries.
+As a result of the extraction of this poisonous fluid, fatal and incurable diseases like muscular weakness, weaker memory, loss of appetite, generation of acidity, and rise in blood pressure take birth in the human body.

 Scientists are unanimous in their opinion that anger gives rise to many types of mental disorders.
 The psychiatrists state that cure of diseases like emotional tension, blood pressure, ulcer, TB, and mental madness is possible only by rooting out anger.